On the compatibility of quantum instruments: Conclusion

 \section{Conclusion}

-In this paper, we have discussed the concept of parallel compatibility of instruments and have shown that this concept is different than the traditional definition of compatibility of instruments.
-We have claimed that the traditional definition of compatibility of instruments is conceptually incomplete and have provided a re-definition of the compatibility of quantum instrument.
-We have discussed the proper reason for the re-definition.
-We have shown that the modified definition of compatibility of quantum instruments can capture the idea of observable-observable compatibility, observable-channel compatibility and channel-channel compatibility.
-The parallel compatibility has importance in different information-theoretic tasks.
-For example- (i) Suppose, Charlie have to simultaneously transfer information to Alice and Bob who are separated by a long distance.
-The information for Alice is encoded in the probability distribution of the observable $A$ and the information for Bob is encoded in the probability distribution of the observable $B$.
-Clearly Fig. \ref{fig.par_comp} suggests that it can be done through parallel compatibility of $\cI_A$ and $\cI_B$, (ii) Fig. \ref{fig.par_comp} also suggests that if Bob (i.e., $B$) is an eavesdropper then the parallel compatibility of quantum instruments allows him to do cloning attack in Quantum Key Distribution.\\ In future, it will be interesting to completely characterise the compatibility of quantum instrument.
+In this paper, we introduced the concept of parallel compatibility of instruments and showed that this concept is different from the traditional definition of instrument compatibility.
+We argued that the traditional definition of compatibility of instruments is conceptually incomplete, and provided arguments for the adequacy of parallel compatibility.
+We showed that the definition of parallel compatibility of quantum instruments can capture the idea of measurement compatibility, channel compatibility and measurement-channel compatibility.

+The notion of parallel compatibility may be relevant to various information theoretic tasks.
+First, suppose that Charlie wants to simultaneously transfer information to two parties, Alice and Bob, separated by a long distance.
+The information is transmitted through a quantum state, and Alice is retrieving the information through a measurement $A$, while Bob is retrieving the information through a measurement $B$.
+Then, if $A$ and $B$ are compatible, Fig.~\ref{fig.par_comp} suggests that the transmission can be done via the joint instrument of the corresponding instruments $\cI_A$ and $\cI_B$.
+Second, consider the same scenario in a cryptographic setting, where Charlie and Alice aim to perform a key distribution task, and Bob is an eavesdropper.
+Then, Fig.~\ref{fig.par_comp} suggests that cloning-type attacks can be modelled through parallel compatibility of quantum instruments.
+We leave the exploration of the role of parallel compatibility in such information theoretic tasks, as well as the further characterisation of compatible instruments for future work.